DavidAnson/markdownlint/doc/Rules.md

 ]
 ```

-To allow optional headers as with the following structure:
+To allow optional headings as with the following structure:

 ```markdown
 # Head